“A CALL”. When a notice announcing a competition is advertised publically.

 A bidder submitting an expression of interest might be required to do so by completing a PQQ, although particularly in the design contest procedures this may not apply.

-“LIGHT THRESHOLDS” or “LOW VALUE THRESHOLDS” These are specific to the UK Public Contract Regulations 2015 (Part 4) and applies to low value procurements where a light regime regulates transparency and precludes use of PQQs.
-The low-value rules apply to central government procurements with a contract value above £10,000, and to procurement by other authorities above £25,000 (where the value of the contract is below the relevant EU thresholds).
+“LIGHT THRESHOLDS” or “LOW VALUE THRESHOLDS”.
+These are specific to the UK Public Contract Regulations 2015 (Part 4).
+They apply to low value procurements where the value of the contract is below the relevant EU thresholds.
+The low-value rules apply to central government procurements with a contract value above £10,000, and for other authorities above £25,000.
+A light regime regulates transparency and precludes use of PQQs.

 “LOTS” Contracts let within a single procurement.
 Used when a procurement notice provides for divisions within a single procurement allowing for the award of discrete individual contracts.

 The distinction between the different lots within a single procurement may vary according to what type or mix of services, works or supply is sought and typically on the basis of value, scale, typology, location context and the numbers of operatives that might be required to undertake the outputs.

 Lots maybe used with any of the standard procedures and design contests.
 But the largest numbers of lots are found most frequently separately defined in framework contracts for eg architectural services, engineering, MEP, project management, construction services.
 These maybe sub-divided according to the award values, typology, level of risk sought, geographic regions and whether for new or refurbishment.
 Generally to achieve best value and quality it is considered that design services and construction works should be seperately tendered.

 “NUTS CODES” (The Nomenclature of Territorial Units for Statistics).
 A geographical code provided within notices to define the location of a procurement with the EU; and providing valuable national, regional and sub-regional economic data.